tedhchen/ESS-ResearchDesign/_modules/session11.md

 ---
-title: Week 11) External Validity and Knowledge Accumulation (Nov 7)
+title: Week 11.
+External Validity and Knowledge Accumulation (Nov 7)
 type: outline
 ---

 Overview
-:
+: - Revisit the question of how case selection factors in the scientific method
+  -

 Required Readings
 :